Schr\"odinger's cat meets Occam's razor: Some examples

 Basic books on quantum physics never give a model for the Geiger counter, supposed to give a click on the detection of a radioactive emission coming from a single atom.
 Yet this is presumably the apparatus in the Schr\"odinger cat story, which is supposed to detect whether or not an emission occurs in a certain time interval, and according to this trigger the poisoning or not of the cat.
-I will give a simple Belavkin-type model for this situation, where an atom starts in the initial state $\alpha|0\rangle+\beta|1\rangle$.
+It is possible to give a simple Belavkin-type model for this situation, where an atom starts in the initial state $\alpha|0\rangle+\beta|1\rangle$.
 With probability $|\beta|^2$ it delivers a macroscopic signal at a geometrically distributed random time (exponentially distributed in the continuous time limit), with probability $|\alpha|^2$ it never emits a signal.
 If after any time the atom has already given a signal, the atom will be in the state $|0\rangle$.
 If after a long time it still has not emitted a signal, it will still be in a superposition of $|0\rangle$ and $|1\rangle$, but with more and more weight on $|0\rangle$ as the length of time we have waited (and still nothing has happened) increases.
+The model has been worked out in detail by Feenstra (2009) \cite{feenstra}, and by Brown (2021) \cite{brown}.